tchajed/sys-verif-fa25/docs/notes/persistently.md

 ## Learning outcomes

-- Read IPM goals with spatial and persistent contexts.
+- Appreciate the value of having persistent propositions.
-- Explain the difference between top-level specifications and Hoare triples in separation logic.
+- Explain the difference between a Hoare triple as a Prop and as an iProp.

 ## Motivation